nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-plugin-system.md

 public virtual Type PluginType { get; set; }
 ```

 It is used to get or set the type of the plugin.
-This type reference the class that implements the `IPlugin` interface in the plugin project.
+This type references the class that implements the `IPlugin` interface in the plugin project.

 ### Property `OriginalAssemblyFile`